JonathanRitchey03/JRMutableArray/README.md

 # JRMutableArray
-Bare-bones thread-safe mutable array for Swift with QuickLook support
+Bare-bones 1D Array for Swift w/ awesome Visualization!

 ## Setup
 1. Drop JRMutableArray.swift and JRDrawKit.swift into your project.